henrychris/simplebiz-api/README.md

 # API

 Welcome to the backend API for 'Simplifying Small Business Payments.'
+The application seeks to help small business easily issue invoices and manage payments they receive.

 ## Before You Begin